emilyriehl/yoneda/src/hott/03-equivalences.rzk.md

 #variables A B : U
 #variable f : A -> B
-#variable fhasinverse : has-inverse A B f
+#variable has-inverse-f : has-inverse A B f

 -- The inverse of a map with an inverse
 #def has-inverse-inverse uses (f)
   : B -> A
-  := first (fhasinverse)
+  := first (has-inverse-f)

 -- Some iterated composites associated to a pair of invertible maps.
-#def has-inverse-retraction-composite uses (B fhasinverse)
+#def has-inverse-retraction-composite uses (B has-inverse-f)
   : A -> A
   := composition A B A has-inverse-inverse f

-#def has-inverse-section-composite uses (A fhasinverse)
+#def has-inverse-section-composite uses (A has-inverse-f)
   : B -> B
   := composition B A B f has-inverse-inverse

 -- This composite is parallel to f; we won't need the dual notion.
-#def has-inverse-triple-composite uses (fhasinverse)
+#def has-inverse-triple-composite uses (has-inverse-f)
   : A -> B
   := triple-composition A B A B f has-inverse-inverse f

 -- This composite is also parallel to f; again we won't need the dual notion.
-#def has-inverse-quintuple-composite uses (fhasinverse)
+#def has-inverse-quintuple-composite uses (has-inverse-f)
   : A -> B
   := \ a -> f (has-inverse-inverse (f (has-inverse-inverse (f a))))
 #end has-inverse-data